 So, how can you tell if you’ll go bald?
 You can’t really.
 If you have male relatives that have MPB, it’s better to accept that you may inherit it, and you should be on the watch for any signs of it, as the sooner you treat MPB, the better the results.

 How to treat hair loss?

 Can genetic hair loss be cured?
 First of all, you need to know what to avoid.
 There’s plenty of pseudoscientific advice about how to treat MPB and too many phony cures, including everything from massaging raw egg into your scalp, to using aromatherapy oils, to wearing hair loss prevention helmets with lasers.
 What you need to consider is the fact that there is very little evidence to support any of these.
 You’re much better off going for a treatment which is proven to work.

 Hair Transplant Surgery

 One effective option to fight MPB is hair transplant surgery.
 Follicles are removed from parts of your head where the hair is still growing thick and long, and they’re implanted in the areas of your scalp where your hair is thinning or has been lost.
-Hair transplant surgery works for many men, but it’s not without its disadvantages.
-You may have to undergo multiple surgeries depending on how much hair you’ve lost and it can be very expensive, with prices ranging from $4000 to $15000.
-It’s important to know that the results from hair transplant surgery can be temporary as the implanted follicles can start to shrink too.
+Hair transplant surgery works for many men (it did wonders for Wayne Rooney), but it’s not without its disadvantages.
+You may have to undergo multiple surgeries depending on how much hair you’ve lost, it can be very expensive (think tens of thousands of pounds), and the results can be temporary as the implanted follicles can start to shrink too.